CrayLabs/SmartSim-Scaling/PERFORMANCE.md

 # Performance Results

-The performance of SmartSim is detailed below across various types of systems.
+The performance of SmartSim is detailed below across the Super Computer Horizon.

 Note that the first iteration can take longer (up to several seconds) than the rest of the execution.
 This is due to the DB loading libraries when the first RedisAI call is made.
 In the following plots, we excluded